 - Encounter Sets: The Ruins of Belegost.

-- Play if: You love to slay orcs and creatures underground, want to have a Boss dragon and a bonus mini boss and enjoy looting items and artifacts which can help you within the quest.
+- Play if: You love to slay orcs and creatures underground, want to have a Boss dragon and a bonus mini-boss, and enjoy looting items and artifacts which can help you within the quest.

-- Solo or Multiplayer?: I find this quest so much tough in solo play that I wouldn’t recommend it.
+- Solo or Multiplayer?: I find this quest very tough in solo play that I wouldn’t recommend it.
 On the other side 4 player game can get your staging area overcrowded and might lead to a potential location lock.
 So I lean more on a 2 or 3 player game.

 - Can I bring Side-Quests?: You can definitely bring Side-Quests with you.
-In order to progress on the first 3 stages you need to have the Objectives and few progress is required.
+In order to progress on the first 3 stages, you need to have the Objectives, and few progress is required.
 So while waiting for the Objectives to reveal from the loot keyword you can always commit to side-Quests.

-Before proceeding to the quest cards we have to introduce a new keyword from this quest.
+Before proceeding to the quest cards we, have to introduce a new keyword from this quest.
 Almost every Objective card of this scenario has the loot keyword, but what does it mean?

 When an encounter card is revealed from the encounter deck and has the loot keyword, it cannot go to the staging area.
 Instead, the players have to discard it and reveal a new encounter card from the encounter deck.
-Loot keyword is printed on almost every Objective of the quest and indicates that the Objective (which is always an Item/Artifact) is a valuable treasure which can only be discovered by traveling to a location.
+The loot keyword is printed on almost every Objective of the quest and indicates that the Objective (which is always an Item/Artifact) is a valuable treasure that can only be discovered by traveling to a location.
 Now we come to another keyword introduced by this scenario, the Discover X keyword.
 Thankfully, all locations of this scenario have the Discover X keyword.
-When a location with that keyword becomes the active location the first player has to do a series of actions in a specific order.
+When a location with that keyword becomes the active location, the first player has to do a series of actions in a specific order.

-- Look at the top X cards of the encounter deck, where X is the active locations Discover value.
+- Look at the top X cards of the encounter deck, where X is the active location’s Discover value.